About InLinkUK from BT

-InLinkUK from BT is a new communications service that will replace hundreds of BT’s existing payphones across the UK with new, ultramodern units called InLinks, delivering free ultrafast public Wi-Fi and other free premium services, including mobile device charging and a touchscreen tablet giving access to local services, maps, and free national landline and mobile phone calls.
-Having launched in London in June 2017, residents and visitors of the UK will be able to enjoy InLinks’ services as its national rollout continues.
+InLinkUK from BT is a new communications service that is replacing hundreds of BT’s existing payphones across the UK with new, ultramodern units called InLinks, delivering free ultrafast public Wi-Fi and other free premium services, including mobile device charging and a touchscreen tablet giving access to local services, maps, and free national landline and mobile phone calls.
+Launched in London in June 2017, residents and visitors of the UK will be able to enjoy InLinks’ services as its national rollout continues.

 Who is behind InLinkUK from BT?

 InLinkUK from BT is provided through a joint venture between Intersection, the company behind LinkNYC, and leading UK out-of-home media company Primesight, in partnership with BT.

 At InLinkUK, we believe in greater connectivity and digital equality, allowing anyone to be able to get online for free.
 We are working with councils to determine how to deliver the greatest benefit to each community and optimise InLinks to help those who live, work, or visit those places.

 How much does InLinkUK from BT cost to use?

 InLinkUK from BT’s ultrafast Wi-Fi, access to maps, directions, and local services via the touchscreen tablet, device charging, and UK landline and mobile phone calls are all free services.
 International and premium rate phone calls can be made by using a calling card.

 InLinkUK from BT comes at no cost to the taxpayer, national or local.
 Deployment and maintenance of InLinks are funded by revenues from advertising on the unit’s digital displays.